mongodb/docs/source/faq.rst

-Your web framework will pass the ObjectId portion of the URL to your request handler as a string, so it must be converted to :py:class`~bson.objectid.ObjectId` before it is passed to :meth:`~pymongo.collection.Collection.find_one`.
+Your web framework will pass the ObjectId portion of the URL to your request handler as a string, so it must be converted to :py:class`~bson.objectid.ObjectId` before it is passed to :py:meth:`~pymongo.collection.Collection.find_one`.
 It is a common mistake to forget to do this conversion.
 Here's how to do it correctly in Flask_ (other web frameworks are similar)::